kataus/jsynth/README.md

 # jSynth

-This is a virtual analog synthesizer written in Java.
+A virtual analog synthesizer written in Java.

 ## Specs

-The functionality is somehow limited at the moment:
+The functionality is somehow limited at the moment.

 ### Synthesizer